svalinn/DAGMC/doc/usersguide/get_install.rst

-The CMake system can be used to configure a build of any or all of the following, see `cmake options <cmake_options.html>`_ for a list of all possible options.
+The CMake system can be used to configure a build of any or all of the following, see `cmake options <cmake_options.html>`_ for a list of all possible options, which include

    * MCNP5 with or without MPI
    * GEANT4 (DagSolid)
-   * FLUKA  (FluDAG)
+   * FLUKA  (FluDAG).
+   * TALLY (Tally interface)

 You will need to include the CMAKE_INSTALL_PREFIX=install_dir option as part of the configuration.
 When the build command 'make install' is invoked, libraries, executables, tests, and include files are installed in subdirectories under install_dir.
 It is common to use -DCMAKE_INSTALL_PREFIX=..', which creates and populates these directories one level above the build directory, that is, in the DAGMC directory.
-Note the '-D' in front of CMAKE_INSTALL_PREFIX, and all of the configuration variables, defines the variable for the cmake system.
+Note that the '-D' in front of CMAKE_INSTALL_PREFIX, and all of the configuration variables, defines the variable for the cmake system.

 For the examples that follow, it is assumed you are in the bld directory of DAGMC: